HOW TO RIDE FASTER ON YOUR BIKE: 10 BETTER WAYS – TRAINING AND TECHNIQUE

 But, by running wind tunnel tests of 5 different road cycling postures with your hands in the hoods and drops positions, he showed how to increase the drag reduction further.
 Look at the photos and table below pulled from the photo and data in his article.

 Interestingly though, if you stay in the hoods and bend your forearms so they are horizontal (Posture 5), you reduce your drag and power requirement a whopping 14% or 58 watts from having your hands in the hoods with unbent arms.
 Looking more closely at some of the still photos of racers on the pro circuit, I see this position a lot.
-I’ve tried it on my trainer and on the road find it is one I can hold as long as my core is strong.
+I’ve tried it on my trainer and on the road and find it is one I can hold as long as my core is strong.
 (I’m adding some crunches to my training.)

-Instead of thinking about spending 25% of your time in the drops as does the typical enthusiast rider, try spending 50% of your time in a combination hoods and drops with you arms and your torso bent.
+Instead of thinking about spending 25% of your time in the drops as does the typical enthusiast rider, try spending 50% of your time in a combination of hoods and drops with your arms and your torso bent.
 This is the Posture 5 in the hoods or Posture 3 in the drops.
-Combine with the other 50% of the time in the hoods with your arms straight, torso up and stomach muscles relaxed, you’re overall drag will be cut roughly 6-7%, you’re power saved will be 25 watts, you’ll cut 90 seconds over a 40K/25 mile long course and you’ll be riding about 0.5 mph or 0.8 kph faster.
+Combine with the other 50% of the time in the hoods with your arms straight, torso up and stomach muscles relaxed, you’re overall drag will be cut roughly 6-7%, you’re power saved will be 25 watts, you’ll cut 90 seconds over a 40K/25 mile course and you’ll be riding about 0.5 mph or 0.8 kph faster.

 Zoom Zoom.
 I’m up for that.

 Check out Part 2 of How To Ride Faster On Your Bike: 10 Better Ways that focuses on the gear and kit we enthusiasts use to get extra speed.